Open the documents below to see our Crucial Knowledge overviews for Reading and Writing.

-Collective Vision Trust has developed curriculum that has a clear rationale for the sequence learning different writing skills.
+Collective Vision Trust has developed a curriculum that has a clear rationale for the sequence learning different writing skills.
 The skills in writing development need to be carefully learnt, embedded and built up.
-It is important that each stage is thoroughly learnt and embedded so that areas become second nature and automatic when writing.
-For this reason we have identified the following topic areas that are covered in our curriculum: letters and spacing, word, building a sentence, sentence types, punctuation and text.
-Each topic area’s crucial and extended knowledge has been identified and sequenced so that application is carefully built up over the years.
+It is important that each stage is throughly learnt and embedded so that areas become second nature and automatic when writing.
+For this reason we have identified the following topic areas that are covered in out curriculum: letters and spacing, word, building a sentence, sentence types, punctuation and text.
+Each topic area's crucial and extended knowledge has been identified and sequences so that application is carefully built up over the years.

 Planned, quality recap is an essential feature of the curriculum.
 Teachers will incorporate recap into their daily and weekly plans.
 In addition, the following is worthy of note:

 - On the spot accurate assessment is the key to good recap.

 - Teachers will quickly move to longer recap of topic areas or concepts that are not fully embedded.